 |Location:||Ohio, United States|

-This hire of an Architectural Historian within the History of Art Department is part of a cluster hiring collaboration with the Landscape Architecture section of Ohio State’s Knowlton School of Architecture, which will also be hiring an Assistant Professor under the same research cluster of “Race and the Built Environment: The Just City.”
-The two hires in History of Art and Landscape Architecture will be supported through mentoring, funding for research and collaboration, connections with other units at the university working on related topics, and extensive mentoring.
+This hire in the History of Art Department is part of a cluster hiring collaboration with the Department of African American and African Studies and the Department of Dance, which will each hire an Assistant Professor under the same research cluster entitled “Global Black Arts.”
+The three scholars hired in this cluster will be supported through funding for research and collaboration, connections with other units at the university working on related topics, and extensive mentoring.
 These hires are part of the university’s RAISE initiative, a broad hiring plan to attract new faculty to the university working on issues of Race, Inclusion, and Social Equity.